 For our highlands experience on the mainland, we tend to alternate between two hacienda properties due to consideration related to ultimate group make-up and size and room availability at the time that our tour is confirmed.
 For full information on Hacienda Zuleta and Hacienda Mirage, please click on the 'Map & Hotels' tab elsewhere on this page.

 On the islands our hotels are well-appointed, well-located, surprisingly plush and superbly-managed smaller properties with plenty of island charm.
-In Quito we enjoy the superb service and location of a 4-star hotel.

 Staff and Support

 Our small group and specialist nature of our adventure dictates the employment of expert naturalist/cultural guides and support staff.
 On the islands, our program is managed by our Galapagos-based partners and guides.
 In the highlands, you are in the hands of our estancia hosts and guides.

 Because of our small group size, the quality of local staff, and the enormous and unnecessary cost of placing a Tour leader from North America, this adventure will be fully-supported by our trusted partners already at destination.

 OUR ELECTRONIC NEWSLETTER